Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Comparison of for different solutions

 Next, there is a function that corresponds to the branch of 0-brane solutions in the $k=4$ model with $\theta_0=0$, which is denoted by yellow color.
 The precision of this branch of solutions is very low and the fit is not very reliable, but for small $\lS$, the curve is not very far from the other 0-brane branches, so it is plausible that it also has the same coefficient $a_1$.

 The magenta line represents the $\frac{1}{2}$-brane branch of solutions in the $k=4$ model.
 We observe that this branch clearly has a different relation between the marginal parameters from 0-branes.
-The first coefficient in the expansion is approximately $a_1\approx 0.7$ and it does not seem to be related to $a_1$ for 0-branes in simple way (like a simple rational number).
+The first coefficient in the expansion is approximately $a_1\approx 0.7$ and it does not seem to be related to $a_1$ for 0-branes in a way we recognize (like by a simple rational number).

 The orange line corresponds to the B-brane branch of solutions in the $k=3$ model.
 It matches very nicely the 0-brane curves, but it represents two times $\lB(\sqrt{k}\lS)$.
 Therefore we have approximately